markh-de/KiVar/README.md

  * **Configuration:**
    A combination of specific _Choices_ for _all_ available _Aspects_.
 In other words: The resulting board state after applying a fully defined set of _Aspect_ _Choices_.

+**TODO** new and changed terms

 #### Variation Rules

-Each variation rule is defined in a field named `KiVar.Rule` (case-sensitive) of the component (symbol and/or footprint) it relates to.
-Multiple components may refer to the same aspects and choices.
+Variation rules are defined in fields of the component (symbol and/or footprint) they relate to.
+Multiple components may (and usually will) refer to the same aspects and choices.

+Variation rules can be defined in different ways, depending on the user's preferences and requirements:

+The **aspect** name can be defined in a dedicated field, or as part of ... **TODO**

+**Choices** can be defined either in group or flat expressions, or in a mixture of both.

+**TODO**

 For each component that defines choices for a specific aspect, KiVar enhances its internally computed set of choices for that aspect to provide the user interface for the variation selection procedure and to collect the values and attributes to be assigned to each related component for each aspect choice.

+**TODO** rule compiler figure

 The syntax of variation rules is described in the following sections.

-_Hint:_ It is highly recommended to add `KiVar.Rule` as a project field name template (configure under _File &rarr; Schematic Setup... &rarr; General &rarr; Field Name Templates_), so that rules can easily be created without manually adding the field and its name for each affected symbol.
+_Hint:_ It is recommended to add `Var` and **TODO** as project field name templates (configured under _File &rarr; Schematic Setup... &rarr; General &rarr; Field Name Templates_), so that rules can easily be created without manually adding those fields and their names for each affected symbol.

 ##### Definition Syntax

-_Note:_ KiVar 0.1.0 introduced a new rule syntax, which will probably become the final format.
+_Note:_ KiVar 0.2.0 again introduced changes to the rule syntax, which will probably become the final format.
 However, before KiVar 1.0.0 release, the definition syntax may still change.
 Stay tuned for updates!

 The following figure summarises the structure of a rule definition.
 Each part of it is explained in more detail in the following sections.